Louisiana Shrimp Etouffee

 Storage and reheating

-You can make this Louisiana shrimp étouffée recipe up to three days in advance and store it in an airtight container in the refrigerator.
+Make this Louisiana shrimp étouffée recipe up to three days in advance and store it in an airtight container in the refrigerator.
 I recommend storing the etouffee sauce separately from the rice.

 For best results, reheat the shrimp etouffee on the stovetop and reheat the rice in the microwave.
 (You might have to add a little water to the creole sauce as it may thicken upon storage.)
+Freeze up to 3 months.

 Make this quick and easy Louisiana Shrimp Etouffee for Mardi Gras or any day of the week!